scottdurow/building-power-apps-js-webresources/Part 3 - Unit Testing.md

 If you type `jest` at the command line you will also see that now your tests pass:
 <img src="media/Part 3 - Unit Testing/87d87b9bb8fc36d500891cd02ecc700f.png" style="zoom:50%;" />

-If you wanted to specifically test an individual test you can also use:
+If you wanted to specifically test an individual test you can also use the following (after jest is installed globally as described above):

 ```shell
 jest unit.AccountForm